sjblurton/optix-movie-frontend/README.md

 | File      | % Stmts | % Branch | % Funcs | % Lines |
 | --------- | ------- | -------- | ------- | ------- |
 | All files | 97.59   | 93.33    | 96.96   | 97.5    |

-## Zod

-Zod is my preferred way of validating data as it's type-safe and you can auto-generate the types.

 ## Error Boundaries